Skip to main content

 Before you use any U.S. government work, check to make sure it does not fall under one of these exceptions:

 • Other people may have rights in the work itself or in how the work is used, such as publicity or privacy rights.
 Privacy and publicity rights protect the interests of the person or people who may be the subject of the work.
-Learn more about copyright, privacy, and publicity rights from the Library of Congress.
+Learn more about copyright, privacy, and publicity rights from USA.gov.

 • You cannot use government trademarks or government agencies' logos without permission.
 For example, you cannot use an agency logo or trademark on your social media page.